sebastiano-minelli/PACS_Challenge_2/README.md

 **Useful notes**:
 I wrote some tests in the *main.cpp*.
 - Multiplication performance test: it tests if matrix-vector multiplication is faster in the compressed or uncompressed format (one can change the row-wise column-wise storage modifying the variable inside *main.cpp*)
-- Multiplication correctness test: it just evalueates matrix-vector multiplication to test if it is correct (the vector in this case is a Matrix type)
+- Multiplication correctness test: it just evaluates matrix-vector multiplication to test if it is correct (the vector in this case is a Matrix type)
-- Norm test: it just shows all the possible norms for a matrix, actually it computes all the norms in the compress and uncompress state, the result should be equal in both cases
+- Norm test: it just shows all the possible norms for a matrix, actually it computes all the norms both in the compress and uncompress state, the result should be equal in both cases